mickey-doyle/ToDoListCh3/README.md

 - This uses dotnet 8.0 core
 - Couldn't get VS2019 to work on my Windows VM so this was tested w/ VS2022 (with ReSharper)
 - Snake case > camel case
-- I included a binary in case any issues come up running from source
+- I included a standalone binary (ToDoList.exe in base directory) in case any issues come up running from source

 ### Form1.cs